 Payments Due by Period

 Less Than 1 More Than

-Total Year ear 1-3 Years 3-5 Years 5 Years
+Total Year 1-3 Years 3-5 Years 5 Years

 (in t housands)

-Operating lease obligations \$ 2,653 \$ 1,074 \$ 1,397 \$ 182 \$
+Operating lease obligations \$ 2,653 \$ 1,074 \$ 1,397 \$ 182 \$ -

 Co-location obligations 462 264 198

 Purchase obligations 1,664 1,490 174 \$

 Total \$ 4,779 \$ 2,828 \$ 1,769 \$ 182 \$

 We expanded our office facilities in our current location effective March 21, 2012 under an operating lease agreement that expires in November 2013.
-Additionally, we expanded our co-location agreements with third-party hosting facilities due to our business growth and entered into new software license agreements to accommodate our business growth, which agreements expire in 2013 and 2014.
-With respect to these commitments entered into in the six months ended June 30, 2012, the incremental increase in our less than one year contractual obligations and commitments was offset by fewer commitment obligations and remained flat and our one to three year contractual obligations and commitments had an incremental increase of \$0.3 million.
-We also enter into contractual arrangements under which we agree to provide indemnification of varying scope and terms to customers with respect to certain matters, including, but not limited to, losses arising out of the breach of such agreements for damages directly attributable to a breach by us.
+Additionally, we expanded our co-location agreements with third-party hosting facilities due to our business growth, which agreements expire in 2014.
+As a result of these commitments entered into in the three months ended March 31, 2012, our less than one year contractual obligations and commitments had an incremental increase of \$0.1 million and our one to three year contractual obligations and commitments had an incremental arrangements under which we agree to provide indemnification of varying scope and terms to customers with respect to certain matters, including, but not limited to, losses arising out of the breach of such agreements for damages directly attributable to a breach by us.
 We are not responsible for any damages, costs, or losses arising as a result of the modifications made by the customer, or the context in which an image is used.
 The standard maximum aggregate obligation and liability to any one customer for all claims is limited to \$10,000.
 We offer certain of our customers greater levels of indemnification, including unlimited indemnification.
 We have experienced nominal losses to date as a result of the indemnification we offer and, as such, our reserves for indemnification-related losses are also nominal.
 We believe that we have the appropriate insurance coverage in place to adequately cover such indemnification obligations, if necessary.